 Once they click “Contact Us,” they’ll see a blank message screen where they can write to Support.

-Once a Support Agent responds to their Issue from the Dashboard, the user will receive an alert in the form of a Push Notification, in-app banner, or notification in their device’s “drawer.”
+Once an Agent responds to their Issue from the Dashboard, the user will receive an alert in the form of a Push Notification, in-app banner, or notification in their device’s “drawer.”
 This depends on their OS, whether the app is open or in the background, and how your app has set up notifications.

 When they open the app, they’ll see a red badge/new message count indicating they have a message from Support.